What Is a Pyrrhic Victory? 10 Real-World Examples

 The Battle of Heraclea set the stage for the coining of the term pyrrhic victory

-Fought in 280 BC near the river Siris in southern Italy, the Battle of Heraclea was the first major engagement between the Roman Republic and Pyrrhus of Epirus.
-Pyrrhus, a Greek king with ambitions of expanding his influence in Italy, came to aid the Greek city of Tarentum against Roman aggression.
-Armed with experienced troops and his famed war elephants, Pyrrhus managed to defeat the Roman forces under Consul Laevinus, shocking the Republic with an unfamiliar style of warfare.
+The Battle of Heraclea was fought in 280 BC near the river Siris in southern Italy.
+It was the first significant confrontation between the Roman Republic and Pyrrhus of Epirus.
+Pyrrhus, a Greek king, had come to Italy with the ambition of expanding his power and had been called upon to assist the Greek city of Tarentum against Roman encroachment.
+Commanding a force of veterans and his renowned war elephants, Pyrrhus defeated the Roman army of Consul Laevinus in a style of warfare which was new and confusing to the Romans.

 The Battle of Asculum